Breaking-Bias/CashApp_FTL/README.md

 # License

-The project is licensed under the MIT License
+This project is licensed under the MIT License

 # Contributors